justinluther502/cashgraphfront/README.md

 # CashGraphs

 ### Project Description
-CashGraphs is a web app for running
+CashGraphs is a fintech web app for running
 [modern portfolio theory](https://en.wikipedia.org/wiki/Modern_portfolio_theory)
  optimizations.
 Select a "flavor" to specify your investable asset universe, a risk metric, and any weight constraints, and then run the optimizer.
 The